BIRDING TOURS IN MOROCCO 2020

 Day 2: High Atlas Mountains - Ouarzazate - Boumalne du Dades

 After an early breakfast we leave the mountains behind, perhaps pausing again en route for Levaillant’s Woodpecker.
 From the flat plains of Marrakech we turn back uphill, and drive to Boumalne du Dades via the Tizi-n-Tichka pass (2260 Meters), a spectacular and long drive.
 On the way we’ll try for yet another endemic, Tristram’s Warbler.
 This species has very specific habitat requirements away from its wintering grounds and not always easy to find.
 As the road climbs into the hills, we may start to see some raptors such as Long-legged Buzzard and Bonelli's Eagle both possible.
 Before reaching Boumalne du Dades we’ll stop in Ouarzazate to explore the barrage at Mansour Eddahbi.
-Here we have the chance of seeing Ruddy Shelduck, Black winged Stilts and Maghreb Lark, as well as Cormorants and Herons and a selection of waders.
+Here we have the chance of seeing Marbled Duck, Ruddy Shelduck, Black winged Stilts and Maghreb Lark, as well as Cormorants and Herons and a selection of waders.

 Dinner and accommodation in Boumalne du dades.

-Today we will start very early, to head to the Tagdilt Track before sunrise.
+Today we will start early, to head to the Tagdilt Track before sunrise.
 This is without doubt one of the top areas for birding in Southern Morocco.
 Excellent chances exist for seeing for Red-rumped Wheatear, Desert Wheatear, Maghreb Wheatear, Trumpeter Finch, Thekla Lark, Temminck's Lark, Short-toed Lark, Cream-coloured Courser and with luck the highly nomadic Thick-billed Lark.
-If the heat allows, we will dedicate most of our day to exploring this area, Chances also exist for the Pharaoh Eagle Owl "GAYUIN".
+If the heat allows, we will dedicate most of our day to exploring this area, very good chances also exist for the Pharaoh Eagle Owl "GAYUIN".
 Early in the afternoon we will visit the Dades gorges where Bonelli's Eagle and Tristram's Warbler breeds then we travel back to Ouarzazate.

 Dinner and accommodation in Ouarzazate.